 Below are some thoughts on Louis A. Wehle’s c.1960 book, This was my Life.
-It was self-published and privately distributed as far as I can tell, but the title has made its way to some public registers, which is how I learned about it.
+It was self-published and privately distributed, but the title has made its way to some public catalogues, which is how I knew of it.

-The centrepiece of the book is the revival by Wehle of Genesee Brewery in 1933.
-He had worked there before Prohibition in key roles but was in his prime in the 1930s.
-Hence, he offers a fascinating perspective on the full span (before craft) of 20th century brewery operations.
+The centrepiece is the revival by Wehle of Genesee Brewery in 1933.
+He had worked there before Prohibition in key roles but was still in his prime in the 1930s.
+Hence, he offered a fascinating perspective on the full span (pre-craft) of 20th century brewery operations.

-The family was frugal despite – or because of – its middle-class prosperity, a habit absorbed by Louis; he was always money-conscious.
-He credited his outlook on life to his background but is mildly critical still of his ethnicity, stating that it had a tendency to emotional reticence and intolerance.
+The family was frugal despite – or because of – its middle-class prosperity, a habit absorbed by Louis – he was always money-conscious.
+He credited his outlook on life to his background but is mildly critical still of his ethnicity, stating it had a tendency to emotional reticence, and intolerance different ways.

 While marked by his background he was essentially American in character.
 He never learned German well, for example.

 Louis was a striver from the beginning.
 As a young person he worked continually at odd jobs such as soda jerk, as his parents paid no allowance.
 He was boisterous at times, engaging in pranks as some youth will.
 On reaching 16 he became determined to make his way in the world.

 After leaving high school, a decent education for the time, he worked in a law office.
 From there he went to Bartholomay, handling various office roles.

 At 20, on the suggestion of brewery management he took a course in New York City at the National Brewers Academy, and qualified as brewmaster.
 The school was associated with the Wallerstein brewing consultancy, of which I’ve written earlier.